 When tobacco and cigarettes started making an appearance, one of the best ways to advertise for them was by portraying an actor or character that people would like smoking them.
+Typically, for this, directors would choose a talented scriptwriter for hire to skilfully depict it.
 That way, the viewers would automatically feel the need to copy the actor or get a sense of their coolness and would resort to buying cigarettes.
 It was a great way for product placement to the extent that whenever a movie set needed cigarettes for their movies, they’d simply give a cigarette company a call, and they’d be sent an entire box.
 During this time, when you’d see an actor smoking in a movie, it meant that they were using an actual cigarette that had been sent to them.

 However, the laws started to change in 1988 after a settlement agreement between cigarette companies and particular state governments.
 This resulted in the ban of not only the appearance of real cigarettes on screens, but also of the idea behind product placement when advertising for cigarettes.
 That meant that when a character needed to bring out a cigarette, it would be a fake one.

 At the same time, health advocates had started to realise how unhealthy cigarettes were and started to influence more and more movies, going not only smoke-free, but also preventing the appearance of any cigarettes on screen, especially if they were rated G, PG or PG-13 to avoid the risk of the younger generation associating cigarettes with coolness and wanting to copy their idols.